d0tTino/GeneCoder/README.md

 Installing all extras downloads many large packages such as Flet and framework backends.
 Expect the installation to consume around **2&nbsp;GB** of disk space and take roughly **10&nbsp;minutes** on a typical broadband connection.
-Install the third-party `FrameD` package separately if you need that codec's C++ acceleration.
+FrameD support has been removed because the upstream LGPL bundle is no longer maintained; use the LDPC, Fountain or RaptorQ extras when you need advanced forward-error-correction.

 For running GeneCoder without any network access see the [offline usage guide](docs/offline_usage.md) and the [offline setup notes](docs/installation.md#offline-setup).